 In terms of governance, within the Market Risk Department, the main functional and transversal subjects are dealt with during Committees organised by value chains (market risk, P&L, etc.).
 These Committees are decision-making bodies, composed of senior representatives from each relevant Department teams and regions.

-- (1) Gathered eight times in 2021.

-- (2) Gathered nine times in 2021.

-- (3) Gathered ten times in 2021.
+- (1) Gathered eight times in 2021 on subjects related to market activities. - (2) Nine CORISQ dedicated to market activities took place in 2021. - (3) Gathered ten times in 2021.

-4.7.2 MARKET RISK MONITORING PROCESS
+9.2 MARKET RISK MONITORING PROCESS

 Market risk appetite